ELLIOTTCABLE/oh-chunk/README.markdown

    >  least one layer of smooth-stone, and at least one layer of grass-dirt.
 This roof must span the
    >  entire Chunk, short only enough room for stairs or a ladder.)

- - Explore “jungle-chic.”
+ - Play at being Tarzan.

-   > (Cover the walls of the entire Chunk with vines.)
+   > (Cover each wall of the Chunk with vines.
+Climb all the way to the top, and back, using only
+   >  these vines.)

  - Become a punk-rocker.